santanu-CM/WP-Capacity-Store/README.md

-# Capacity T-Shirts Stores
+# Capcity T-Shirts Stores

 A WordPress plugin for managing multiple e-commerce store integrations with OAuth authentication, webhook support, and centralized order management.

 ## Overview

-Capacity T-Shirts Stores is a comprehensive WordPress plugin that enables you to connect and manage multiple e-commerce platforms (Webflow, Shopify, WooCommerce) from a single WordPress dashboard.
+Capcity T-Shirts Stores is a comprehensive WordPress plugin that enables you to connect and manage multiple e-commerce platforms (Webflow, Shopify, WooCommerce) from a single WordPress dashboard.
 The plugin provides OAuth-based authentication, real-time webhook integration, and powerful order management capabilities.

 ## Features